 Getting Started In Pink Salmon Fishing

-If you have never caught pink salmon before, don’t be intimidated!
-Pink salmon are extremely fun to catch, they are abundant, fairly easy to find, and they fight extremely hard for their size!
-They are a great species for beginners to get started into fly fishing as well as great for advanced anglers to fine-tune their skills.
+Pink salmon are one of the most underrated migratory fish on the north shore.
+They often enter Lake Superior’s tributaries in great numbers, they can be fairly easy to find, and they fight extremely hard for their size.
+They are a great species for beginners to get started into fly fishing as well as great for advanced anglers to fine-tune their skills in preparation for the spring steelhead run.

-Pink Salmon (Oncorhynchus gorbuscha) are also referred to as “Humpies” because of the large hump on their back (more predominant on males).
-The upper half of their bodies are greenish/olive color with dark oval spots, while the lower have is mostly white.
+Pink Salmon (Oncorhynchus gorbuscha) are often referred to as “pinks” because of the pink hue on their sides during the spawn, or “humpies” because of the large hump on their back (more predominant on males).
+The upper half of their bodies are a greenish/olive color with dark oval spots, while the lower half is mostly white.
 They have small scales and a slightly forked tail.

 How Big Do They Get?